 - treating existing lung conditions

-- quitting smoking
+- quitting or avoiding smoking

-- maintaining a healthy weight
+- reaching or maintaining a moderate weight

 - avoiding exposure to toxic fumes and chemicals